Reality check: U.S. manufacturing jobs at 1940s levels

 Manufacturing output is back, but the jobs aren't

 The reality is some of the jobs once done by human hands are now done by robots.
-U.S. manufacturing output is at an all-time high, but manufacturing employment remains subdued.
-It's bounced back somewhat since hitting a low of 11.5 million employees in 2009, but it's not even back to pre-crisis job levels, let alone the glory days.
+It's evident in the data: U.S. manufacturing output is at an all-time high, but manufacturing employment remains subdued.

+Some point out that manufacturing employment has climbed a little since hitting a low of 11.5 million employees in 2009, but it's not even back to pre-crisis job levels, let alone the glory days.

 "We certainly saw a sizable jump in manufacturing hiring last month," says economist Sam Bullard of Wells Fargo.
 "That said, I am not so sure we will be able to maintain this current pace over the course of the year."